 Each party involved in the project needs a complete statement of work to know exactly what they are agreeing to.
 For better understanding, let’s review the example below.

 Assume that you are a project manager of a software development project.
 The client asked you to add extra features to the product.
-When you checked the SOW, you saw that all the features of the product are determined and extra coding is not inside the scope.
+When you checked the SOW, you saw that all the features of the product are determined and extra coding is not inside the product scope.
 During your discussion with the client, you showed what is included in the scope and the client recognized that you are right.
 Therefore, the client should pay extra if they want additional coding.